peterlugtig/peterlugtig.github.io/content/authors/peter_detailed/_index.md

 \
 Welcome!
 I (Peter Lugtig) am a survey methodologist working at the [department of Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics) of Utrecht University.
-I teach and do research on the methodology of doing longitudinal research in the social sciences.
+I teach and do research on the methodology of data collection in the social sciences; more specifically using  combination of surveys and (smartphone) sensors.
 You can find my full CV in the menu or main page.

 This personal webpage is about my research.
 I have the tendency to get distracted into too many side-projects (all fun and important), but my main research interests are: